ponda614/kickstarter-analysis/README.md

 ## Overview of Project/ Purpose

 Louise’s play Fever came close to its fundraising goal in a short amount of time.
 Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
 Using the Kickstarter dataset, I visualize campaign outcomes based on their launch dates and their funding goals.
-The purpose of this analysis is to give Louise’s information on which months “theater” are successful and failed.
-Additionally, show the funding percentage of “plays” that are successful and failed.
+The purpose of this analysis is to give Louise’s information on which months “theater” are successful, failed, and canceled.
+Additionally, show the funding percentage of “plays” that are successful, failed, and canceled.
 This will help Louise know when it is best to launch a campaign and how much funding to ask.

 ## Analysis and Challenges